 When Are You Required to Report a Car Accident in Georgia?

-Anyone involved in a Georgia car accident must report the collision to police if:
+Georgia code states that anyone involved in a car accident must report the collision to police if:

 - There was property damage totaling more than $500

-This includes almost all car accidents.
-Even if no one was visibly hurt, property damage can easily exceed $500 and there may be injuries that show up later.
-Unless the crash was very minor, it’s best to report any car accident.
+The majority of vehicle accidents fit these requirements.
+Even if no one was visibly hurt, property damage can easily exceed $500, and injuries may also show up later.
+Therefore, unless the crash was very minor, it’s best always to report a car accident in Georgia.

 to find a John Foy office near you

 In addition to the above charges, not reporting an accident can also lead to legal action from an injured victim in the crash.
-If you caused the car accident and left without reporting it, the other injured driver (or their family, if the driver was killed) could try to file a claim or sue you for damages.
+For example, if you caused the car accident and left without reporting it, the injured driver (or family, if the driver died) can file a claim or sue you for damages.

-What if I Was in a Minor a Minor Accident?
+What If I Was in a Minor Vehicle Accident in Georgia?

-Even if there was no legal requirement to report your accident, such as if there was very minor vehicle damage and nothing else, not reporting can be a risk to your rights.
-When an accident is reported to the police, they come to the scene, create an accident report, and take down the information of everyone involved in the accident.
-If that doesn’t happen and you try to make a claim for damages later, it’s your word against everyone else about what occurred.
-You may get blamed for what happened even if you had no fault in it.
+Even if there was no legal requirement to report your accident, not documenting a collision is a risk to your rights.
+When an accident gets reported to the police, they come to the scene, create a car accident report, and take down the information of everyone involved.
+If that doesn’t happen and you try to claim damages later, it’s your word against everyone else.
+Therefore, you may face blame for what happened even if the collision was not your fault.

 For a free legal consultation, call 404-400-4000